GiovanniRoversiMIT/GiovanniRoversiMIT/_pages/about.md

 My work is mostly involved with **morphology, syntax,<br> and their interactions**.<br>
 I often work on underresearched languages, most prominently Äiwoo (Oceanic), North Sámi (Uralic), and Passamaquoddy (Algonquian).<br>
+I'm also a member of the [Language Acquisition Lab at MIT](https://www.childlanguage.mit.edu/about).<br>
 Some of the topics I've worked on include:

 - **Agreement**: what kind of theory do we need to model complex agreement systems?